Understanding API Authentication Methods in PHP

 }

-Protecting Against Authentication Attacks
+Protecting Authentication Systems Against Common Attacks

 API key authentication is the simplest option for server-to-server communication where the calling service is a trusted backend system.
 Session cookies are the right choice for traditional browser-based web applications built with PHP, where the server renders HTML pages and the user interacts through a browser.
 JWTs provide stateless authentication for distributed systems and decoupled frontends, but they require careful handling of expiration and revocation logic.